SparkleMalone/Introduction-to-terra/README.md

 #### Spatial Summaries

 You might also find it useful to create zonal summaries for each polygon within the simple feature.
-To do this we can use the function zonal, which takes a SpatRast and a SpatVect.
+To do this we can use the function zonal(), which takes a SpatRast and a SpatVect.

 ```{r, include=T}